The web. 29th November 2021.

 Oh! - I do not want to think about this!

-I ask him a direct question about how he is feeling in this moment - He replies with a generality, a theory based exposition about 'parts of the self' that applies to 'the person', but not here and now, him.
-In fact he goes further and explains that he is but a reaction to me.
+I ask him a direct question about how he is feeling in this moment - He replies with a generality, a theory based exposition about 'parts of the self' that applies to 'the person'.
+He wont 'do feeling' so I can't.
+And then he explains that he is but a reaction to me.

 I say, my voice gentle but clear and strong - "I asked you for your feelings - I'm asking, do you feel that I'm pushing the therapist part of you out of the room?"